RiffleSystems/riffle-website/src/pages/essays/prelude.md

   <p>Our key idea is to use a local-first architecture that puts the data on the client, and to take full advantage of local data availability to support new UI development patterns.
 We propose managing all application and UI state in a local <em>reactive relational</em> database, which provides a clearly structured model for reasoning about dataflow.</p>

-  <p>We've built an early prototype of this idea as a React state management library built on top of SQLite.
+  <p>We've built an early prototype: a reactive query layer over SQLite, integrated with React for rendering.
 In this essay, we describe what we've learned so far from using this prototype, and sketch a path towards a simpler paradigm for building stateful apps.</p>
 </Abstract>

 ## Introduction